 To upload an image, simply click the Upload button in the Images panel.
 For larger image collections, use the SmartFrame REST API (available for Enterprise customers).
 The exact storage space available for your images depends on your pricing plan.

 Your original images are safely stored in the Amazon Web Services (AWS) Cloud and can be accessed at any time.
-Once an image is uploaded to your Image Manager, we automatically generate the encrypted SmartFrame datafile with the .SF extension.
-These files are unreadable to normal image viewing and editing software and can only be decoded with the decryption key contained in your SF Viewer script.
+Once you upload an image to your Images panel, we automatically generate the encrypted SmartFrame datafile with the .SF extension.
+These files are unreadable to normal image viewing and editing software, and can only be decoded with the decryption key contained in your SF Viewer script.

 Uploading images with the SmartFrame API

-Enterprise customers can also use our REST API for bulk uploads, and we also build custom connectors on request.
-Contact us to discuss bespoke solutions or visit the SmartFrame Developers Portal to learn more about the SmartFrame API.
+Enterprise customers can also use the SmartFrame REST API for bulk uploads, or request a custom connectors to be built for them.
+Contact us to discuss bespoke solutions or visit the SmartFrame Developer’s Portal to learn more about the SmartFrame API.